No-tengo-nombre/No-tengo-nombre/README.md

 - :robot: Machine learning and robotics
 - :zap: Electronics and control systems
 - :video_game: Video game development
-- :art: Graphics programming
+- :art: Graphics programming & Technical art

 ## :eyes: What I'm up to
-- **Working on my Master's thesis (this takes up most of my time)**
+- Working on my Master's thesis, around detection of model drift in additive noise models
-- Working at CASE (this takes the other rest of my time)
+- Working at CASE, researching electrothermal modeling for lithium-ion batteries
 - [**Wiener**](https://github.com/No-tengo-nombre/wiener), a graphics engine using Rust and OpenGL, mostly intended as a learning project
 - [**otto**](https://github.com/No-tengo-nombre/otto), a GPGPU library for fast computing in C
 - [**terra**](https://github.com/No-tengo-nombre/terra), a graphics engine made in C using the Vulkan API